History of the Texas Jewish Historical Society

 2nd Vice President – Jules Frapart (Brownsville)

-3rd Vice President – Cynthia Wolf (Beaumont)
+3rd Vice President – Amy Milstein (Frisco)

 Recording Secretary – John Campbell (Austin)

-Corresponding Secretary – Amy Milstein (Frisco)
+Corresponding Secretary – Bonnie Cohen (Hutto)

 Treasurer – Ben Rosenberg (Sugar Land)